Contact: Dr. Darien Weatherspoon (301) 594-5394, email@example.com

 NIDCR-supported health disparities research focuses on disadvantaged and vulnerable population subgroups, including:

-- All racial/ethnic populations with health disparities, including African American, Hispanic (Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin regardless of race), American Indian or Alaska Native, Asian or Pacific Islander;
+- All racial/ethnic populations with oral health disparities, including African American, Hispanic (Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin regardless of race), American Indian or Alaska Native, Asian or Pacific Islander;

-- Low income rural (e.g. Appalachian) or urban dwellers;
+- Low-income rural or urban dwellers;

 - Special needs populations including those with acquired or developmental physical or intellectual disabilities and people living with HIV/AIDS;

-- Home-bound and institutionalized individuals
+- Home-bound and institutionalized individuals.

 Types of Researchers

 - Teams that conceptualize, plan and conduct health disparities/inequalities research should include community members of the disadvantaged and vulnerable population subgroups as partners in the research enterprise.
+Teams may include partners from non-health sectors, e.g., transportation, urban planning, education.

 - Increasing the cadre of researchers pursuing health disparities research, particularly those from minority or disadvantaged backgrounds, is essential.
 Opportunities exist for training, career development and loan repayment.